 - Use more professional, stable graphics for problem segment 1.

 - Since the primary audience of this explainer is our enterprise clients and ad agencies, we left problem segment 2 alone.

 - We change the pile of gold graphics in problem segment 3.

 - Adjust the music to voice volume since many participants complained that the music was too loud in the Live Comments.

 - Add Reason to Contact at the end of the video to improve the likelihood to act.

 Here’s version 2 of the video:

-If you’re curious what our survey looked like, you can give us feedback on Version 2!
+If you’re curious about what our survey looked like, you can give us feedback on Version 2!